 First, I have to be honest and add a little disclaimer that I haven’t seen many German comedies.
-That may be in large part to a vicious circle; the first few I watched were awful, which made me reluctant to keep trying.
+That may be because the first few I watched were awful, which made me reluctant to keep trying.
 Sure, one or two were decent; but when the other eight out of ten were of a “early 2000s Adam Sandler movie, but with a really low budget” quality, why keep punishing myself?

 Then there’s the stand-up comedy.
 I actually love stand-up; so, my first introduction to the German variety was a huge let down.
 We went to a comedy night at the local bowling alley two years ago.
 It was like watching an American 90’s stand-up special that someone had translated into German.
 I couldn’t believe how hard the crowd was laughing.

 But, to be fair…can you really judge a country’s stand-up on a local comedy night at the bowling alley?